Inward Glance

 • Which of these goals connects to a daily habit I already have?

-If using Claude — paste this prompt
+AI prompt (e.g., Claude) — paste this prompt

 How to use the journal entries in each goal category